Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: The FLRW Spacetime: Unveiling the Generalized CDM Cosmology

-Here, $H_0$ denotes the Hubble parameter's value at $z=0$, while $z$ represents the redshift, a value correlated with the scale factor `$a$' through $z = -1 + \frac{1}{a}$.
+Here, $H_0$ denotes the Hubble parameter's value at $z=0$, while $z$ represents the redshift, a value correlated with the scale factor `$\mathcal{A}$' through $z = -1 + \frac{1}{\mathcal{A}}$.
 This association furnishes a means to ascertain the Hubble parameter as a function of redshift, predicated upon the deceleration parameter.

-The Hubble parameter (HP) serves as a pivotal factor in unraveling the evolution and characteristics of the universe.
+The Hubble parameter (HP) serves as a pivotal factor in unraveling the evolution and characteristics of the Universe.
 Diverse physical theories and cosmological models have been proposed to elucidate its behavior.
 There are various physical arguments and cosmological models that explain the behavior of the Hubble parameter.
-However, a model-independent methodology has been proposed \cite{independent}.
+However, a model-independent methodology has been proposed by \citep{Shafieloo:2012ms}.
 This methodology employs a cosmological parametrization and tackles the field equations with three unknowns: density, pressure, and the Hubble parameter.
-Cosmologists have proposed different parametrizations of cosmological parameters like HP, DP, and EoS.
-These endeavors aim to enhance our comprehension of observed phenomena in the universe, such as the transition from deceleration to acceleration.
-These model parameters can be constrained through observational data, making parametrization a useful tool for scrutinizing the cosmos.
-In this work, we utilize parametric reconstruction of the model to investigate the accelerating expansion of the universe.
+Cosmologists have proposed different parametrizations of cosmological parameters like HP, $q$, and EoS.
+These endeavors aim to enhance our comprehension of observed phenomena in the Universe, such as the transition from deceleration to acceleration.
+These model parameters can be constrained through observational data, making parametrization a useful tool for scrutinizing the Universe.
+In this work, we utilize parametric reconstruction of the model to investigate the accelerating expansion of the Universe.
 Specifically, we construct a new parametric form of the HP which is defined as

-where $a$, and $b$ are parameters to be constrained by observational data, and the value of $H_0$ corresponds to the Hubble constant.
+where $a$, and $\sqrt{\Omega_M}$ are parameters to be constrained by observational data, and the value of $H_0$ corresponds to the Hubble constant.
 Over considering the standard $\Lambda$CDM model

-where $h(z)=\frac{H(z)}{H_0(z)}$, $\Omega_m$ and $\Omega_{\Lambda}$ are the matter density and cosmological constant density parameters respectively.
-Notably, the provided Hubble parameter introduces additional parameters $a$ and $b$ that extend the standard model.
+where $h(z)=\frac{H(z)}{H_0(z)}$, $\Omega_M$ and $\Omega_{\Lambda}$ are the matter density and cosmological constant density parameters respectively.
+Notably, the provided Hubble parameter introduces additional parameters $a$ and $\Omega_M$ that extend the standard model.
 By introducing these parameters, the equation implies a more complex expansion behavior that could potentially provide a better fit to observed data.
+Hence our model performs well across diverse observational data, which strengthens its validity.